 What is the Sustainable Eel Group Standard?

 The SEG Standard describes the standards to which those who trade in the European Eel must comply if they wish to claim to be doing so responsibly or sustainably.
-It is based on similar principles to the Marine Stewardship Council that sets the standards for sustainable sea fishing and traceability.

 Businesses must show their work methods and handling practices meet the requirements of the SEG standard.
 When the eel has also been sourced and tracked through out the supply chain then the claim for sustainability can be validated with the SEG product logo.
 It allows consumers and those in the supply chain to choose responsibly caught eels from a sustainable source.